Are you reading the Firstrade review because you’ve heard that this broker is now matching Robinhood’s commissions? Wait! What? Oh! Haven’t you heard?

 But for most beginning self-directed traders, Firstrade provide sufficient research tools.
 It has a clean and easy-to-use online interface that will satisfy newbies’ requirements.

 And if you’re a trader on the go, the iPhone/Android app gives you the necessary tools to keep up with the markets and your portfolio.

 Bottom line, all trading is done via a browser or using the “Trade on the go” app.
-Check out our list of penny stocks if you need any trading ideas.

 - Zero commissions:

 - ETF‘s – $0

 When you research reviews of brokers, you likely try to find features that would distinguish one versus the others.
 Frankly, the more brokers you consider, the more they seem to resemble each other.